AndyClifton/andyclifton.github.io/_projects/2020-05-01-collaborative-networks.md

 It's not all plain sailing, though; I worry about how we get the next generation involved, and so we've recently started a collaboration with an EU-funded training network to get new PhD students integrated into the wider community.

 **The Power Curve Working Group** was an industry group aimed at understanding the real-world performance of wind turbines.
 The group carried out a series of data-sharing exercises that then morphed into _experience_ sharing exercises, which were a great way to understand the state of the wind energy industry in this area[^Lee_2020_a].
-The PCWG is also a good example of what to do with a succesful network that has reached the end of its mandate.
+The PCWG is also a good example of what to do with a successful network that has reached the end of its mandate.
 In 2020, the group was folded in to the Consortium for the Advancement of Remote Sensing (CFARS).

 What worked well here?
 Regular meetings to keep momentum.
 What didn't work so well?
 We produced a lot of material but didn't always capture it.
-So, in 2019 we started a [Zenodo repository]() to bring it together.
+So, in 2019 we started a [Zenodo repository](https://zenodo.org/communities/pcwg/?page=1&size=20) to bring it together.

 [^Clifton_2019_a]: Clifton, A. et al. (2018).
 "IEA Wind Task 32: Wind Lidar.
 Identifying and Mitigating Barriers to the Adoption of Wind Lidar."
 Remote Sens.
 10, no. 3: 406.
 DOI: [10.3390/rs10030406](https://doi.org/10.3390/rs10030406)